anantgupta2/10K-Filings-Summarizer/README.md

 # FinTech_Lab_summerTask
-Programming Task for Fintech Lab
+Programming Task for Fintech Lab.
+Find the old submission in the old_submission branch of the same repository.
+The updates are in the section "Updates for May 10".

 ### Downloads
 User needs to install following dependencies to run the program locally (we use python):